-If the infection is not treated, it can lead to blindness and nerve damage of the face.
+It is a serious problem that will need treatment.
+If it is not treated, it can lead to blindness and nerve damage of the face.

-This condition is more common in children.
-Factors that increase the risk of getting orbital cellulitis include:
+This infection is more common in children.
+Factors that increase the risk of getting orbital cellulitis include having:

 Symptoms of orbital cellulitis include: